-Bing’s underdog status is a real benefit in this regard but it’s not the only reason you should take Bing Ads more seriously as a travel marketer.
+Bing’s underdog status is a real benefit in this regard but it’s not the only reason you should take Bing Ads (now Microsoft Ads) more seriously as a travel marketer.

 With Google’s insanely large userbase, it’s easy to brush off Bing as the less effective advertising channel.
 But here’s the thing: research shows that roughly 28 million travel searchers only use Bing, which is a target audience you don’t want to be missing out on.

 To clarify a few things, this data covers US Bing users for June 2016, which was independently collected by comScore before being published by Bing.
 These are US travellers you wouldn’t be able to reach on Google and the global figure will, of course, be significantly higher.

 Google may beat Bing in terms of volume when it comes to lead generation, but various studies have shown it costs less to convert those leads on Bing.
 Last year, insights published over at Search Engine Watch, revealed conversions from Bing traffic were 63% cheaper than AdWords.